 Joyce Cotton, Director of Marketing/ Community Partnerships (WEDU PBS)

 Dr. Paulette C. Walker, Immediate Past National President & CEO, Delta Sigma Theta Sorority, Inc.

 YPAs Event Planning Committee, Co-Chair

 Founder, Young Performing Artists, Inc.

 Do you have a question?

 If you have a question for one of our panelists, be sure to submit it prior to the event, using the form below.
-We can’t guarantee your question will be presented during the live event, but we will do our best to address all questions.
+We will do our best to address all questions.

 This project is sponsored in part through a grant from the Florida Humanities with funds from the National Endowment for the Humanities.
 Department of State, Division of Cultural Affairs, the Florida Council of Arts and Culture, the State of Florida and the National Endowment for the Arts” (Section 286.25, Florida Statutes), The Message Is Ministry, Sisters Of Suffrage, Black Gold Compost, CEMEX, The Steele Organization (TSO), LLC.
 Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of Florida Humanities or the National Endowment for the Humanities.